We have a streamlined and straightforward application process and here’s why:

 We have a dedicated team of portfolio landlord underwriters that really understand the market and ensure quick case progression.

 See our product range designed exclusively for portfolio landlords.

 A portfolio landlord is a client who has four or more buy to let mortgaged properties.
 This definition applies to sole and joint (or more) applications.
 For more information, look at our factsheet (PDF 88KB)Opens in a new window.

 All of our standard BTL criteria still applies to the subject property on portfolio landlord applications.
 And there is some additional portfolio landlord specific criteria to consider.

-In every portfolio landlord case, intermediaries will have to provide us with information about all the properties in the applicant’s portfolio.
+In every portfolio landlord case, you’ll need to provide us with information about all the properties in the applicant’s portfolio.
 We’ll fully validate that information but if we’re unable to validate it all electronically, we may ask you for further information.